$1 Bernard Revel

 The series is characterized by a standard definitive size, simple design and monochromatic colors.
 The Bureau of Engraving and Printing produced most of the stamps, but some were printed by private firms.
 Several stamps saw multiple printings.
 The result is many different varieties, with tagging being the key to understanding them.

-Rabbi Bernard Revel
+Birth Of Bernard Revel

 Rabbi and scholar Bernard Revel was born on September 17, 1885, in Prienai, Russia (present-day Lithuania).

 Revel first studied under his father, who was also a rabbi.
 After his father’s death in 1896, Revel studied under other local rabbi’s and graduated from high school through independent study.
 Revel participated in the Russian revolutionary movement and was arrested and imprisoned following the revolution of 1905.

 After he was released in 1906, Revel moved to the United States.
 He attended Rabbi Isaac Elchanan Theological Seminary (RIETS) and earned a Master of Arts degree from New York University in 1909.
 Revel then met Rabbi Bernard Levinthal, one of the leading rabbis in America, who invited him to come to Philadelphia to serve as his secretary and assistant.

 While in Philadelphia, Revel briefly attended law school but realized that wasn’t what he wanted to do.
 He went on to earn a doctorate of philosophy from Dropsie College.